Donation

 Darzalex Combinations in Clinical Trials

-At the December 2019 annual meeting of American Society of Hematology (ASH), the GRIFFIN phase II clinical trial of VRd vs. DVRd introduced the notion of adding Darzalex to the VRd combination.
+In December 2019, at the annual meeting of the American Society of Hematology (ASH), the GRIFFIN phase II clinical trial of VRd vs. DVRd introduced adding Darzalex to the VRd combination.
 It did so in induction therapy and for 2 Cycles of consolidation therapy after ASCT.

 Darzalex Assistance Program